-Probationary officers will receive a prorated number of vacation hours upon completion of six (6) months of employment with the Township.
-An Officer may carry over a maximum of one (1) years' worth of vacation time beyond January 1st of any year.
-Vacation leave in excess of one (1) years' worth shall be paid out at straight time in the last pay period of that year.
+An Officer may carry over a maximum of one years' worth of vacation time beyond January 1st of any year.
+Vacation leave in excess of one years' worth of accrual shall be paid out at straight time in the last pay period of that year.
 An Officer shall give seven (7) days written notice of a vacation request, unless otherwise agreed between the Officer and the Chief.

 By March 1 of each year each Officer shall give written notice to the Chief with the projected dates of the vacation request, by week, for the remaining calendar year.
+This in no way restricts an Officers ability to request vacation time off in less than weeklong increments.
+Requesting a full week of vacation time will always take precedence over requests for less than a week off in duration.